Lego Creator (video game): Gameplay

-Lego Creator was initially conceived of as an 'Evergreen' replication of the physical toy.
-Starting with the 'Town' range, the game would expand at each release with the addition of further product themes.
-Functionality would also be enhanced with each 'content pack'.
+Lego Creator was initially conceived of as an "evergreen" replication of the physical toy.
+Starting with the "Town" range, the game would expand at each release with the addition of further product themes.
+Functionality would also be enhanced with each content pack.

 Ultimately, individual ranges remained independent, and emphasis shifted to a play experience, with reduced emphasis on freeform construction.
 Originally, it had been hoped that sheer scale of unlimited bricks might offset the loss of tactile merit, but such hope was compromised by the computers of the day.
 Plans included being able to build content, which could be seamlessly dropped into separate Lego video games.
 This was dropped as the complexity of doing so was further explored.

 By the time the Harry Potter theme was introduced to the game, the series had shifted far from the original premise of freeform LEGO construction.
-Instead, the product moved toward a more limited build environment, but with superior gameplay.
+Instead, the product moved toward a more limited build environment, with higher emphasis on gameplay.

 In addition to the regular bricks in an assortment of colors, there are specified "Action Bricks", which move or make noise.
 Examples include the hinge, propeller, and siren.
 There is also a "Destructa Brick", a 1x2 tile with an image of dynamite superimposed on it.
 This can be used to destroy models in Play Mode, although the player's creations will automatically rebuild when returning to Build Mode.
 Minifigures can also be used, and can stand, sit, or walk, and can be set to drive vehicles set to a path or road.
 In play mode, minifigures and vehicles can travel around the environment, special bricks can be interacted with, the sky can be set from day to night, and the player can control or see from the perspective of any minifigures set to move around, vehicles, and security cameras.
 Minifigures make gibberish sounds during play mode, and the game's instruction manual details how to replace the audio files for these sounds with custom files.

+Development

+Following the success of Lego Island, The Lego Group was still cautious about entering the gaming market, believing it could hurt or even overtake their toy sales.
+Around this time, the company formed their own publishing division, Lego Media International, whose goal was to work with outside developers and further explore ideas for Lego games.
+The first three titles developed under this initiative were Lego Creator by Superscape, Lego Chess by Krisalis Software, and Lego Loco by Intelligent Games, all released on 11 November 1998.

+An intro cutscene was produced for the game but was not included for unknown reasons.

 Awards

 Lego Creator received 4 awards: Computer Game Developers Spotlight Award, Best New Children's Game; CODIE Software Publishers Association Excellence in Software Awards, Best New Home Creativity Software (US); "Top 100 Family Tested", Family PC Magazine; and PIN Quality Mark Gold Award, Parents Information.
-It was also nominated at the 2nd annual interactive achievement awards for computer children's game of the year.
+It was also nominated at the 2nd Annual Interactive Achievement Awards for "PC Children's Entertainment Title of the Year".